Nanua Bairagi: Nanua as a close associate of Sikh gurus

 Bhagat Nanua was a reputed Saini of the 17th century and Guru Tegh Bahadur is said to have had a great regard for him.
 Throughout his life he rendered his valuable services to Sikh Guru.
 He enjoyed the privilege of having close relationships with 8th, 9th & 10th Sikh Gurus.
 At the time of 8th Guru's death in Delhi, he arranged the cremation & later carried Guru ji's bone urn to Kiratpur Sahib.
 From there, along with Guru's family members he reached Baba Bakala as indicated by the 8th guru.
 After the cremation ceremony of 9th guru, he remained in the company of his master on various teaching missions.
 At the time of the last voyage of Guru Tegh Bahadur ji to Delhi, he accompanied the convoy.
 After the martyrdom of the Guru & Sikhs, he arranged their cremation.
 He along with Bhai Jaita and Bhai Uda had found and carried Guru Tegh Bahadur's severed head to Anandpur Sahib.

-Nanua as a baptized Sikh, warrior and martyr

-As a baptised Sikh of 10th Guru, Guru Gobind Singh, he was named Jamala Singh Nanuan.
-As a great warrior, his service was equal to his contemporaries, Bhai Bachittar Singh Minhas, Bhai Jaita and Bhai Sangat Singh Minhas, Mai Bhago.

-He sacrificed his life in the Battle of Chamkaur Sahib.
-His son, Darbar Singh laid down his life in the battle of Agampur and another son Gharbara Singh was killed in the battle of Muktsar.
-His great grandson Kavi Jai Singh Saini had the privilege of being 'Darbari Kavi' at the court of Maharaja Karam Singh of Patiala.